 Vincent grew up sailing small boats and racing Hobie cats as a kid all over the Northeast.
 In college at the University of Pittsburgh, he co-founded the sailing team and helped acquire a fleet of boats for students to train and enter collegiate sailing events.
 His passion for sailing quickly evolved into big boat cruising, and he began volunteering & working as crew on yacht deliveries all over the East & West Coast, Central America, Caribbean, and Mediterranean.
 Soon, Vincent began facilitating his own deliveries and charters as Captain, teaching offshore sailing, and introducing more people to the sport.
 Having recently logged his 50,000th nautical mile and 720th day at sea, he now holds a USCG 100 ton Master license.
 When not sailing, he loves climbing, SCUBA diving, mountain biking, cooking, traveling, and cleaning plastic out of the oceans.
 His favorite boat remains the Hobie 16, but these days he can be found sailing everything from cruising catamarans to racing yachts.

 Stephen has over 20 years of experience as a sailing instructor as well as inshore and offshore racing and cruising sailing experience.
 Stephen began his sailing career with a community sailing program on a small fresh water reservoir in Calgary, Alberta.
 Through the generosity and goodwill of other sailors, Stephen has accumulated a wealth of racing and cruising experience from sailing in different venues around the world in variety of different boats.
-Since its inception, he has served as the Director of Sailing for ONE°15 Brooklyn Sailing Club.
-He has USCG credentials and is a certified instructor with US Sailing and the American Sailing Association.
-In his spare time, he continues to race competitively, run bareboat charters and delivers yachts in his spare time.
+Since its inception, he has served as the Director of Sailing Operations for ONE°15 Brooklyn Sailing Club.
+He is a RYA Offshore Yachtmaster, a USCG licensed captain and is acertified instructor with US Sailing and the American Sailing Association.
+In his spare time, he continues to race competitively, run bareboat charters and delivers boats in his spare time.